A wonderful opportunity to double your donation to the future of our environment and wildlife by sponsoring a young conservationist

 There is no typical day in the life of any of our young people on placements; one day they can be planting in a hay meadow and the next helping to plan our response to a government consultation.
 They get involved in all aspects of our work from education in schools to the hands on management of our nature reserves.

 We firmly believe that training and inspiring a new generation is one of the most effective ways we can safeguard the future for Cumbria’s wildlife.
 If you agree, please donate to support our young people today.
+If you donate today we can double your donation.

 My two-year traineeship at Cumbria Wildlife Trust has been special and unique as it has given me so much experience, knowledge and direction.
 The flexible and supportive nature of the Trust has enabled me to do work where my interests already lie, but still develop new skills and confidence.
 I feel very lucky to have had this opportunity and I’m now going to university in September to study Environmental Science.
 I will definitely be sad to leave!